stevemckinney/iamsteve/content/blog/0174-about-version-8.md

 I have evolved the design through the typography, illustration, colour and layout.

 ### Typography
 I’ve opted to move to two sans serif typefaces.
-They’re both grotesk’s, so they complement each other.
-Both are within the trends of where type is at currently.
+They’re both grotesque’s, so there is sort of a complementary clash with each other.
+I feel both are within the trends of where type is at currently.

+I seem to be very drawn to type trends, the last version I used a typeface that was inline with the Circular/Product Sans popularity of the time.

-Roc Grotesk has a strong presence, which I use for headings.
-The variety in widths and weights give a lot of freedom.
+I chose Roc Grotesk for its strong presence, which I use for headings.
+I really like the proportions and the variety in widths and weights.

+Whereas I’m using Gira Sans for body copy.
+The slightly larger x-height and more open characters make it a better choice for reading.

 ### Colour
 The colour palette is familiar but renewed.
-I felt the older palette lacked some harmony.

-### Working towards a digital garden
-I like the idea of a digital garden.
-As Maggie Appleton says articles don’t have to be something complete and can evolve.
-This is true with much of the web, if I look back at everything that exists here, I could rewrite it with more up to date techniques.

-A digital garden promotes more evergreen writing and that’s something I’d like to do.

-## Nothing much has changed with the structure
+My aim was to pair back the colour and really reserve that for post images and the occasional flourish.
+I achieve that through introducing more neutral colours and complementary colours that have a stronger contrast (eg: red vs green).

+But I still believe there are some things that need tweaking albeit knowing I have made some sensible decisions with the colour palette.
+Overall, I want the website to less stark and less washed out.

+### Slight structural changes
-Overall, throughout the website it remains fairly similar.
-The homepage has a hero introduction, leading into latest posts and popular posts from the main categories.
+Overall, throughout the website remains similar.

 ## Rebuilding and moving to Next.js app router
 As part of the last version I decided to move to Next.js.
 This was a learning curve and using the pages router.